 it makes beautiful gifts for neighbours, teachers, a family member or to warm someone’s heart.

 triangle granny Christmas tree ornament

-Granny squares are everywhere, in their original format (the basic granny), in triangles or with the loveliest centres with the squares formed around them.
+Granny squares are everywhere, in their original format (the basic granny), in triangles, or with the loveliest centers with the squares formed around them.
 It is almost inevitable that there won’t be a vintage-feel granny triangle tree pattern.